eben619/BWC/README.md

 </details>

 <details>
-  <summary>PROJECT IDEAS THAT CAN BE IMPLEMENTED USING THE MINIPAY TEMPLATE</summary>
+  <summary>SOME PROJECT IDEAS THAT CAN BE IMPLEMENTED USING THE MINIPAY TEMPLATE</summary>
   <br>

 <b>Micro-Payments Platform:</b> A system where users can make small, fast payments for services like articles, songs, or e-books.